 • Magna RX has been subject to a class action lawsuit in the state of California for fraudulent claims and marketing schemes

 Magna-RX risks more than poor performance.
-Many of these cheap Viagra knock offs are made in unknown locations and under unknown testing methods and even unknown ingredients.
+Many of these cheap Viagra knockoffs are made in unknown locations and under unknown testing methods and even unknown ingredients.
 The ads for Magna RX feature Dr. George Aguilar as the “genius” who created the product and suggest it was developed by medical professionals.

-They way this product is marketed is by claiming to use real doctors that back the product and its claims.
+The way this product is marketed is by claiming to use real doctors that back the product and its claims.
 Unfortunately, Dr. Aguilar is not a real doctor and is not licensed in the United States.